0xadada/0xadada.github.io/_posts/2019-06-18-talk-using-ember-fastboot-in-weird-ways.md

 title: "Using Ember FastBoot in Weird Ways"
 displayTitle: "Using Ember FastBoot in Weird Ways"
 date: 2019-06-18 18:30:00
-metaDescription: "This talk was presented at Salsify, Inc aboout our interesting usecase for deploying FastBoot to do server-side rendering of Ember applications at large scale."
+metaDescription: "This talk was presented at Salsify, Inc about our usecase for deploying FastBoot to do server-side rendering of Ember applications at large scale."
 metaKeywords: javascript, web development, Ember, ember.js, fastboot, server side rendering
 metaOgType: "article"
 author: "0xADADA"